-Absolutely, yes - on the recommended, standard schedule.
-Some parents have become so concerned about what they hear that they are more willing to trust the speculations of unscientific people they will never meet, instead of the scientific assurances of the doctors with whom they have an established relationship and ongoing trust.
+Absolutely, yes - and on the recommended, standard schedule.
+Some parents have become so scared about what they hear that they are more willing to trust the speculations of unscientific people they will never meet, instead of the scientific assurances of the doctors with whom they have an established relationship and ongoing trust.
 But the vaccine schedule, and the vaccines themselves, have been developed with an enormous amount of thoughtful research and scientific experience.
 That is why the schedule exists as recommended.

 Research is continuing, of course, just as with every other aspect of medicine.
 We will continue to update our vaccine schedule as recommended, based not on political pressure but on the latest reliable studies.
 But I can assure my patients that I have more confidence in the vaccines we administer, given on the recommended schedule, than in almost anything else I discuss with parents.
-This is why vaccination rates are at historically high levels in America.
 Most parents trust vaccines and are eager to have their children protected by them.
-Almost all of the parents of my patients confidently agree to follow the recommended vaccine schedule.
+Almost all of the parents in my practice confidently agree to follow the recommended vaccine schedule.
+It truly breaks my heart when a parent tells me that they know (or fear) that the treatments that I have provided and trusted for decades are actually a bad idea.